 We wake at 2 a.m.
 The night before, I prepared oatmeal and set it at our bedside.
 We scarf our breakfast down as we dress.
 I also taped my feet the night before to avoid feeling rushed.
 Along with my long-sleeved running shirt, leggings, and hydration pack, I wear a Selk bag over the whole ensemble to keep warm at the race start.
 Will people laugh?
 I hardly care.

 Silverheels 100k is a point-to-point race, which means we need to board a shuttle to the start line.
-I cannot tell you how much we strategized around this 13 mile morning commute.
+I cannot tell you how much we strategized around this 13-mile morning commute.
 Originally, we had anticipated having a crew that could drop us off at the start.
 But when they bailed, we were left to fend for ourselves.
-The shuttle was a much appreciated last minute addition to the race so that we could leave our truck (and camper) at the finish line and not worry where we would sleep after the race.
+The shuttle was a much-appreciated last-minute addition to the race so that we could leave our truck (and camper) at the finish line and not worry about where to sleep after the race.
 Better yet, we catch an early shuttle and have time to use the portapotty at the start and chat with other anxious runners waiting.

 Five minutes before the start, I shrug out of my Selk’bag and deposit it at a designated drop-off point to collect after the race and join the crowd near the start line.